oktadev/byob-dashboard/README.md

 Head over to the [terraform](/terraform) folder for additioinal details.

 #### SPA APIs
-We've implemented user management (manage profile, password & factors) APIs using Lambda and Amazon API Gateway.
+We've implemented user management (manage profile, password & factors) APIs using Serverless framework.
 Navigate to the  [api folder](/byob-api) for more info.

 Use the provided Makefile to deploy the api with serverless:
 ```